Sunbury line: Accessibility

 St Albans station features wheelchair accessible ramps and elevators.

 In compliance with the Disability Discrimination Act of 1992, all stations that were newly built or rebuilt since the Act took effect comply with its guidelines.
 Most stations on the Sunbury line are fully accessible, however, there are some stations that have not been upgraded to meet these guidelines.
 Stations that are fully accessible feature ramps that have a gradient less than 1 in 14, have at-grade paths, or feature elevators.
 Accessible stations typically also feature tactile boarding indicators, independent boarding ramps, wheelchair accessible myki barriers, hearing loops, and widened paths.

 Several stations on the Sunbury line have been rebuilt or upgraded with better accessibility features, mostly as part of the Level Crossing Removal Project and the Sunbury Line Upgrade.
 This includes St Albans and Ginifer stations, which were rebuilt as part of the Level Crossing Removal Project; and Sunbury, Diggers Rest, Watergardens, Keilor Plains, Albion, Sunshine, and Footscray stations which had raised boarding pads installed to improve wheelchair accessibility as part of the Sunbury Line Upgrade.

 Signalling

 The Sunbury line uses three-position signalling which is widely used across the Melbourne train network.
 Three-position signalling was first introduced in 1929, with the final section of the line converted in 2005.
-The Sunbury line's signalling system was further upgraded as part of the Sunbury Line Upgrade to enable the use of "high capacity signalling" (a form of communications-based train control) to be used within the Metro Tunnel.
+The Sunbury line's signalling system was further upgraded between West Footscray and the western entrance of the Metro Tunnel as part of the Sunbury Line Upgrade to enable the use of "high capacity signalling" (a form of communications-based train control) to be used within the Metro Tunnel.